rohan-anand21/DS-340-Proj/README.md

+---
+title: Hotel Sentiment Analysis
+emoji: 🏨
+colorFrom: blue
+colorTo: purple
+sdk: docker
+sdk_version: "latest"
+app_file: Dockerfile
+pinned: false
+---

 ## Multi-Model Hotel Sentiment Analysis

-This project powers a FastAPI web app that compares three sentiment analysis models on hotel reviews: a simple LSTM, a stacked LSTM, and a fine-tuned BERT classifier.
-Users can submit individual reviews or upload CSV files to see predictions and accuracy side by side.
-Supporting scripts cover data preparation, model training, and artifact management, while the API serves both interactive pages and prediction endpoints.
+This Space hosts a FastAPI demo comparing three sentiment models on hotel reviews: a simple LSTM, a stacked LSTM, and a fine-tuned BERT classifier.
+Enter a single review or upload a CSV with `reviews.text` and `reviews.rating` columns to see how each model scores the sentiment.
+Inside the repository you’ll find the training scripts, preprocessing utilities, and saved artifacts that back the interactive UI.